 BRT models use three parameters-learning rate, bag fraction, and model tree complexity-to shrink the number of terms in the final model and thus avoid overfitting.
 Learning rate shrinks the contribution of each model tree in the boosted model; bag fraction specifies the proportion of data to be selected from the training set at each step; and model tree complexity determines the number of nodes and, consequently, level of interactions between predictors.
 We iteratively tuned these parameters to optimize model fit while ensuring a minimum of 1,000 model trees using default parameter ranges recommended by Elith et al. (2008): learning rate 0.0001-0.1, bag fraction 0.55-0.75, and model tree complexity 1-3.
 At each step, we used 10-fold cross-validated area under the receiver operating characteristic curve (AUC), and deviance explained to select the optimal parameter value.
-AUC is a measure of discriminatory capacity, and deviance explained by the model.
+AUC is a measure of discriminatory capacity, and deviance explained provides information regarding how much variance in bald eagle nest occurrence was explained by the model.
 To reduce bias due to spatial autocorrelation, we used spatially-stratified cross-validation.
 We accomplished this by dividing the dataset into 11 bins by latitude and longitude and withholding one latitudinal bin for testing at each fold (Roberts et al., 2017).
 Our final model used the following tuning parameters: learning rate of 0.001, a bag fraction of 0.50, and a model tree complexity of 1.